 A more affordable Miadi protein treatment; however, left my hair soft and smooth.
 And, yes, there was less shedding.
 You can also try using DIY mixtures.

 Rinse off the shampoo/ protein treatment, and apply a dime-sized amount of conditioner on each section.
 You can now finger-detangle the knots in the hair or use a wide-tooth comb to spread out the conditioner to each strand.
 Conditioning makes it easy to detangle your hair.

 Some naturalistas use a conditioner before shampooing, to untangle any knots in their hair.

 5. Deep Condition

 Fun fact: did you know you can turn your regular conditioner into a deep conditioner?

-Typically, I usually spend about half a day tending to my hair.
-After rinsing with warm water, though others propagate for cold water; it’s more moisturizing, styling and waiting for it to dry.
+Typically, I spend at least half a day tending to my hair.
+After rinsing with warm water, though others propagate for cold water: it’s more moisturizing, styling, and waiting for it to dry.

 Use an old t-shirt to wipe any excessive water.
 Find the best anti-frizz products for natural hair for styling and rock your desired style, once it dries.
 You can air-dry your hair or, for instant effect, use a dryer or diffuser.